marmelab/react-admin/docs/DataProviders.md

 # Data Fetching

 You can build a react-admin app on top of any API, whether it uses REST, GraphQL, RPC, or even SOAP, regardless of the dialect it uses.
-This works because react-admin doesn't user `fetch` directly.
+This works because react-admin doesn't use `fetch` directly.
 Instead, it uses a Data Provider object to interface with your API, and [react-query](https://tanstack.com/query/v3/docs/react/overview) to handle data fetching.

 ## The Data Provider